-If, after increasing the size of your body text to match, the new size irritates you in the beginning, don’t worry that’s normal.
-However, once you’ve gotten used to it, you will not want to go back to the “standard” small sizes.
+If, after increasing the size of your body text to match, the new size irritates you in the beginning, don’t worry—that’s normal.
+However, once you’re used to it, you will not want to go back to the “standard” small sizes.

 We’ve been promoting these “perspectively proportional” font sizes since 2006.
 Initially, our claim that Georgia 16px was a good benchmark for body text sizes provoked a lot of anger and even some laughter, but now it’s more or less a common standard.
 With higher resolutions, that standard is becoming slowly obsolete.
 But more on that later.